tunahorse/textrank_compression_llm_prompter/README.md

 Also, if you want a C version of compression, I'm better with Python so I made this but will eventually be 100% C.

 [GitHub Repository](https://github.com/tunahorse/TextRank_local_text_summarizer)

+to run just do.
+See text files for examples of compressing a PG essay and a compressed essay being passed to a prompt format (buggy). script/text file/% to compress down to python textrank_prompt_formatter.py input.txt 20

+currently obsessed with solving this problem if you want to chat shoot me an email at fabiananguiano@gmail DOT com